zdehbi/control-engineering-with-python-project-2021-2022/README.md

        - Invite all students in the group as collaborators in your project (Settings / Manage Access).

-       - Add their name to the `README.md` file ("Student Group" section).
+       - Add their names to the `README.md` file ("Student Group" section).

        - Invite [@boisgera](https://github.com/boisgera),
         [@c-joly](https://github.com/c-joly) and [@JAuriol81](https://github.com/JAuriol81).